yamunabm/time-deposit-take-home-kata/README.md

 - An API endpoint should be provided for the frontend to call, allowing the balance of all accounts in the database to be updated.
   - This functionality is not currently implemented in the codebase.
 Please feel free to use any API framework of your choice to accomplish this.
 - All time deposit plans must be stored in the Postgres database.
+  - timeDeposits
-  - id: UUID (primary key)
+    - id: Integer (primary key)
     - planType: String (required field)
     - days: Integer (required field)
     - balance: Decimal (required field)
     - Please ensure that your solution includes the ability to properly spin up a Postgres database instance via Docker.
 - The system should calculate the monthly interest based on the type of plan.
 - No interest will be added to most time deposit plans for the first 30 days.
 - There are currently 3 types of time deposit plans available at the bank: basic, student, and premium.